 Full snatch or squat snatch:

 In the full snatch, the movement requires receiving the bar below the squat position.
-It is not allowed to join two movements power snatch + overhead squat.
-Instead, the exercise must be performed smoothly in one go without pauses.
+It is not allowed to join two power snatch + movements. overhead squat.
+Rather, the exercise should be performed smoothly in one go without pauses.

 The muscle snatch is a snatch without leg flexion.

-It is not usually an exercise per se that we see in the wod of the day, but rather in the technique part.
+It's not usually an exercise in itself that we see in the wod of the day, but rather in the technique part.
 It is used to make the athlete aware of the pull and his position during the first and second pull of the snatch.
 In addition, the strength gained from this exercise is transferred into the execution of the snatch.